 GRANT MAKING INITIATIVES

-Through your generosity we have given over 3.5 million in grants to Native artists, culture bearers and the organizations that support them since 1999.
+Through your generosity we have given millions in grants to Native artists, culture bearers and the organizations that support them since 1999.

 Culturally Rooted PROGRAmming

-Focused on community development, youth empowerment and national movement building, culturally rooted programming .
+Focused on community development, youth empowerment and national movement building, we have piloted numerous culturally rooted programs.

 TECHNICAL ASSISTANCE & TRAINING

-Nearly 1500 artists and culture bearers have attended our trainings, taught by our network of hundreds of certified artist & business coaches.
+Nearly 1500 Native artists and culture bearers have attended our trainings, taught by our network of of certified artist and business coaches.

 how we work

 We offer direct grant support to individual Native American, Alaska Native, and Native Hawaiian artists and culture bearers.
 By investing in individuals, families and households are elevated, thus creating change that ripples out into their communities.